“Please release me, let me go.”

 “Like you and me.
 That kind of us?”
 I’m so confused.

 That my friends, is the equivalent of dropping a neutron bomb onto a picnic.
 If this was her form of psychological revenge, it was freaking brilliant.

 And then my brain went flatline.

-Previously to Elsa, I had always put girls on a pedestal.
+Prior to Elsa, I had always put girls on a pedestal.
 Celeste was by no means unique; I did this constantly.
 It was a sad, degrading habit.
-In fact, Elsa was the first girl I ever connected with who I did not elevate to some twisted godlike status.
+In fact, Elsa was the first girl I ever connected with who I did not elevate to some twisted goddess status.